pradeep-003/UBER-VIDEO/Backend/README.md

 ### Description

-Registers a new captain by creating a captain account with the provided information.
-In addition to the basic credentials, the captain must provide vehicle details.
+Registers a new captain account along with associated vehicle details.
+All fields are required and must meet the specified constraints.

 ### HTTP Method